camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Query Definitions of a Tenant

-Similar to the `DeploymentQuery`, the definition queries allows to filter by one or more tenants and by definitions which belongs to no tenant.
+Similar to the `DeploymentQuery`, the definition queries allow to filter by one or more tenants and by definitions which belong to no tenant.

 ```java
 List<ProcessDefinition> processDefinitions = repositoryService